flaviu-gostin/xrd_analysis_workflow/README.md

 - `git clone https://github.com/flaviu-gostin/xrd_analysis_workflow.git`
 - `cd xrd_analysis_workflow/`
 - `sudo apt install virtualenv`
-- `python3 -m venv ./venv` You need Python>=3.6
+- `python3 -m venv ./venv` You need Python>=3.6 for this project
 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
-- `make all` Downloads 14.6 GB (but reserve 30 GB) and performs all the data processing and plotting
+- `make all` Downloads 14.6 GB (but reserve 30 GB) and performs all the data processing and plotting.

 You need to reserve more storage space as archives and split files are not automatically deleted after decompression/concatenation.
 To